plasmoduck/modwm/README.md

 ### Changelog:

+2021-01-02 - Added Wireless AP name and signal to /statusbars/gruvbox_no_music.statusbar this is the default statusbar now.

 2020-12-31 - Added new "underline" window title indicator for tiled windows.

 2020-11-30 - Added Tatami layout and layout menu patch.
 Install xmenu for layout menu to work.

 2020-10-23 - Added 'colors' to support changing color schemes on the fly.
 Source them in config.def.h by #include "colors/gruvbox.h"
-	     Also added 'statusbars' directory so support themed statusbars.
-Please install 'font-awesome' to see glyphs.
+	     Also added 'statusbars' directory to support themed statusbars.
+Please install 'siji' to see glyphs.

 2020-10-14 - Changed color scheme and added some extra key bindings for my ~/bin files